MuhammadShifa/store-sales-forecasting-mlops/1-introduction/README.md

-# 🛒 Store Sales Prediction – Introduction Module
+# 🛒 Store Sales Forecasting – Introduction Module

 This is the first module of the **Store Sales Prediction** MLOps project.
 It sets up the development environment, prepares the dataset, performs exploratory data analysis and feature engineering, and trains baseline regression models to predict daily store sales.